nvalentine-puppetlabs/puppet-gitolite/README.md

 Install and configure gitolite.

-Currently only Debian ::osfamily supported.
+Currently only supports ::osfamily Debian & RedHat and only version 6.4 of RedHat.

 ## Usage